Azure/deployment-stacks/TUTORIAL.md

   --template-file main.bicep
 ```

-Use `New-AzSubscriptionDeploymentStack` to create a deployment stack by using Azure PowerShell.
+Alternatively, use `New-AzSubscriptionDeploymentStack` to create a deployment stack by using Azure PowerShell.

 ```powershell
 New-AzSubscriptionDeploymentStack -Name 'mySubStack' `